Ahmad Qazi

 Section 179 / Bonus Depreciation

-In the first year of business use, you can deduct the entire cost of the vehicle using Section 179 (up to $1,220,000 for 2024) or bonus depreciation (60% for 2024, declining by 20% each year).
+In the first year of business use, you can deduct the entire cost of the vehicle using Section 179 (up to $2,500,000 for 2025-2026) or bonus depreciation (restored to 100% for qualifying property under the 2025 OBBBA law).
 This is a massive first-year deduction that no mileage rate can match.
 Once you claim this, you're locked into actual expenses for that vehicle.

 MACRS Depreciation Schedule